BektenKozhonov/r2d2-data-solutions/README.md

 ## About Me

 I am a Data Scientist with a passion for data analysis, machine learning, and predictive modeling.
 I love working on projects that involve solving real-world problems using data.
 I also achieved a TOP 5 rank in Kaggle competitions, showcasing my competitive edge and expertise in data science.
+Currently, I am expanding my knowledge in Object-Oriented Programming (OOP) and Deep Learning.

 ## My Projects